 What if the glasses I received need adjusting?

-If you need your frames adjusting, you can call us on 0203 053 6190 and discuss the alterations with our team.
+If you need your frames adjusting, you can contact us and discuss the alterations with our team.
 Alternatively, you can take your glasses to a local optician, although they may charge a small fee to make the necessary adjustments.